Skip to content

 $ scrcpy

-Step 4: Test scrcpy
+Step 4: Test scrcpy and run kivy-reloader

-• In the terminal, type kivy-reloader run:
+• In the left terminal, type kivy-reloader run to run your Android client:

 $ kivy-reloader run